This entry discusses research resources for the state of Ohio.

 The Ohio Government posts a directory of administrative agencies and offices.
 Following is information I have found useful for answering specific questions.

 Attorney General's Office: The main telephone number for the Attorney General's Office is 614-466-4320.
 The Office posts formal opinions from 1993 to the present.
-You can get older AG opinions by writing to the AG's Office.
+You can get older AG opinions back to 1846 from the Ohio Attorney General Opinions Archive.
 Ohio AG Opinions are also available on Lexis (OHIO;OHAG) or Westlaw (OH-AG), though their databases go back only to January 1997.
 You can Shepardize the available AG opinions on Lexis.
 In print, Ohio Attorney General Opinions (West) has formal opinions back to 2001.

 Employment: The State Employment Relations Board's main phone number is (614) 644-8573.
 SERB opinions are posted free online from 1999.
-They are published in the Ohio SERB Official Reporter (West)and the Ohio Public Employee Reporter (LRP Publications).
+They are published in the Ohio SERB Official Reporter (West) and the Ohio Public Employee Reporter (West).
 The Ohio Public Employee Reporter is available on Lexis (OHIO;OHPER) back to 1983 and on Westlaw (OH-PER) back to 1984.

 Good sources for getting copies of Ohio government documents include: